oryulin/puppet-training/README.md

 3. SSH client:
  * Linux should have an ssh client available native to the OS.
 No download should be necessary.
- * Windows: Download the [Git client for Windows](https://git-scm.com/download/win)
-  * During installation, you must specify one specific option:
+ * Windows: Download the [Git client for Windows](https://git-scm.com/download/win) During installation, you must specify one specific option:
-   * `Use Git and optional Unix tools from the Windows Command Prompt`
-  * After it is installed, do the following:
+      `Use Git and optional Unix tools from the Windows Command Prompt` After it is installed, do the following:
-  * Hit the Windows button
+      Hit the Windows button
-  * Type in cmd and hit enter (this will open the command prompt)
-  * Type the following command in the cmd window: set PATH=%PATH%;C:\Program Files\Git\usr\bin
+      Type in `cmd` and hit enter (this will open the command prompt) Type the following command in the cmd window:
+        ```set PATH=%PATH%;C:\Program Files\Git\usr\bin```

 ---

+4. Vagrant Box and Plugin:

 Install the "box" (operating system image used by Vagrant) and the plugin for sharing folders by using the following command in the:

 * Terminal command line on Mac/Linux